cclauss/mf-next/README.md

 * create eventing support in ga. see ga.net.SwissSearch component.
 The EventType enum and the Event calls could be generalised and re-used inside our ga namespace.

 ## Project Structure
-Short descirption of current project structure.
-Try to keep it up to date
+Short description of current project structure.
+Try to keep it up to date.

 Client part can be found here: https://github.com/geoadmin/mf-next/wiki/Developing-GeoAdmin-Client-API